| Open

 to mean content which would not be produced without the benefit of a

+legislative monopoly.
 2.4 This submission is made in my personal capacity,

 not on behalf of my employer or any other body.
+3. Problems with CBDTPA and Macrovision

-3.1 The Senate is currently considering the mandating
+like protection schemes applied to technology generally 3.1 The Senate is currently considering the mandating

 of a copy protection scheme into the operation of technological devices.

-These schemes are subject to a number of difficulties including:
+These schemes are subject to a number of difficulties including: (a) Exploitation by foreign nationals.
+For example,

 citizens of non-TRIPS or non-Berne Signatories could distribute content